nest/nest-simulator/doc/userdoc/guides/parallel_computing.rst

 .. note::

-  In an MPI-parallel simulation, the spike detector on each MPI process only gets the spikes of neurons simulated on that MPI process
+  In an MPI-parallel simulation, the spike recorder on each MPI process only records the spikes of neurons simulated on that MPI process.

 Synaptic plasticity models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~